 It took me some time to realize a screen saver identical to the YouTube videos in my former post, showing 30 of the finest pictures from various catalogues and of all versions of the 124 Spider during several decades.

-And to make sure that - apart from watching - you will enjoy listening too, I fixed the screen saver up with two different types of easy-listening background music.
+And to make sure that - apart from watching - you will enjoy listening too, I fixed the screen saver up with three different types of easy-listening background music.

-To find out what music pleases you best, I've cut a short fragment out of each of the two pieces of music to make your choice easier.
+To find out what music pleases you best, I've cut a short fragment out of each of the three pieces of music to make your choice easier.

 MY FIAT 124 SPIDER SCREEN SAVER 1 - Toto Cotugno in 'Cantando'

 that can be listened to HERE and the installation file (about 190 MB) can be downloaded HERE .